Welcome back, ladies and gentlemen, El Rushbow, meeting and surpassing all audience expectations every day.

 Turn us loose.

-Let us use our own ambition, desire, talent, to become the best we can be.
+Let us use our own ambition, desire, talent to become the best we can be.

-We want to triumph, we want to prosper.
+We want to prosper.

-Democrat Party has done its best to distort the whole definition of prosperity and where it comes from.
+The Democrat Party has done its best to distort the whole definition of prosperity and where it comes from.

 The Democrat Party has done everything it can to make sure that people do not think hard work equals prosperity.

-Hard work means you're gonna get screwed.
+Hard work means you're going to get screwed.

 The Democrat Party lives and breathes today on distorting the entire explanation of how prosperity happens and how wealth is created.